ljonesdesign/INLS161-2021-spring/docs/02-commandline.md

 ---
 la
-If you have time before class, make a short post on something you read about in one of your subscription newsletters.
-If you have made a forum post, then you may do a starter, if you wish.
-(You need to first make a forum post before doing a starter.)
+If you have time before class, make a short post on something you read about in one of your subscription newsletters, or anything else that interests you.
+I prefer that you make a forum post before doing your starter, but you may do the forum post after doing the starter, if you wish.
+(A forum post must backup your starter.)

 If you are having trouble finding the [Technology Review Newsletter signup](https://forms.technologyreview.com/the-download/) Subscription **<<< this link works**.